Answer Carequality requests without the Redox responder

 You must decide how you want to manage and provide documents when Carequality participants request them.
 You can generate documents in your database either:

-1. (Recommended) Dynamically, at the time of the query.
-For this option, you must generate the document in a performant manner.
+1. You must generate documents in a performant manner.
 We also recommend caching the document for a reasonable amount of time for your system (e.g., 24 hours).
-That way, if the requester asks for it again within a short amount of time, you don't have to rebuild it.
-The benefit of generating documents dynamically is that the requester doesn't have to locate one document in a large list.
-Instead, the specific document they want is generated when they want it.
+That way, if the requester asks for it again within a short time, you don’t have to rebuild it.

-2. Immediately, upon completing a patient visit and retaining the document indefinitely.
-Immediately doesn't have to be real-time.
+1. Immediately doesn’t have to be real-time.
 For example, you could choose to generate documents as part of a nightly batch job.

 Validate your system